Usha-110s/DSA-JS-core/README.md

 - The arrow function has a lexical scoping to `this` context.
 - The arrow function syntax is heavily seen when using `callback functions`.

-- They don’t have their own `this` context.
-When used inside the outer (enclosing) function, this keyword will point to where the function is present.

 ```javascript
 const user= {